In all probability, you’re reading this hunched over your desktop screen, laptop or mobile device.

 Most notably, your head may permanently sit in a forward head posture position.

 This posture is becoming known as ‘text’ neck (or nerd neck) because one of the primary causes is due to staring down at your phone for long periods.

 If you think you have this type of posture have no fear!

 This post will lay out how text neck is caused and most importantly how to fix your head posture.

-After that we’ll discuss some tips and tricks to avoid it reoccurring in the future.
+After that we’ll discuss some tips and tricks to avoid it from reoccurring in the future.

 The Epidemic of ‘Nerd Neck Syndrome’